 The Colorado PDMP shares PDMP data with other states through both the NABP PMP InterConnect and the RxCheck data sharing hubs.
-This aligns with the SUPPORT Act efforts to promote "PDMP improvements regarding use, data reporting, and intrastate and interstate interoperability".
-These hubs were developed to facilitate data sharing between state PDMPs by allowing practitioners, pharmacists, and delegates to access patient prescription data housed in other state PDMPs by leveraging role-based access, allowing states to configure data sharing for roles consistent with each state's statutes.
+This aligns with the SUPPORT Act efforts to promote "PDMP improvements regarding use, data reporting, and intrastate and interstate interoperability".45 These hubs were developed to facilitate data sharing between state PDMPs by allowing practitioners, pharmacists, and delegates to access patient prescription data housed in other state PDMPs by leveraging role-based access, allowing states to configure data sharing for roles consistent with each state's statutes.
 PMP InterConnect offers interstate data sharing through both the PMP AWARXE web portal and the PMP Gateway API, which offers integrated single sign-on PDMP access through other health information systems including EHRs, HIEs, and electronic prescribing tools.
 RxCheck offers interstate data sharing for the PMP AWARXE web portal and for integrated connections that connect to PDMPs through RxCheck, which is currently offered in a limited number of states.
 Both hubs are operated through a framework allowing participating states to enter into a single memorandum of understanding (MOU) with the respective data sharing hub, rather than developing separate contractual agreements with each participating PDMP.

 PMP InterConnect became operational in August 2011, and Colorado joined PMP InterConnect in November 2012.
-As noted by DORA, there are multiple members of PMP InterConnect, including several states, along with the District of Columbia, St Louis County, Puerto Rico, and the Department of Defense's Military Health System.
+As noted by DORA/DPO, there are multiple members of PMP InterConnect, including several states, along with the District of Columbia, St Louis County, Puerto Rico, and the Department of Defense's Military Health System.
 Colorado is currently engaged in bidirectional data sharing with multiple other PDMPs through PMP InterConnect.

 The RxCheck PDMP data sharing hub was developed in 2011 with support from the Bureau of Justice Assistance at the U.S. Department of Justice.
 This hub has historically been used by states not participating in the NABP PMP InterConnect hub, but the 2018 CDC Overdose Data to Action (OD2A) grant required any states receiving OD2A funds to connect their PDMPs to the RxCheck data sharing hub with the minimum requirement of responding to interstate PDMP data requests from states that designate RxCheck as their preferred data sharing hub.
-Colorado implemented data sharing through RxCheck in September 2019 and is currently engaged in bi-directional data sharing with Kentucky, Utah, and Washington through RxCheck https://www.congress.gov/bill/115th-congress/house-bill/6 and is in the process of implementing bi-directional data sharing with Nebraska.
+Colorado implemented data sharing through RxCheck in September 2019 and is currently engaged in bi-directional data sharing with Kentucky, Utah, Nebraska and Washington.
 Colorado also shares data with Utah and Washington through PMP InterConnect, but since both of these states have identified RxCheck as a potential integration hub, Colorado has opted to share data with these states through RxCheck as well.